 The Beginners Guide To Biotech Marketing

 Many people think that marketing a biotech company is easy.
-And while it may seem like one of the easiest things to do, you will find out soon enough that this is not true.
+While it may seem like one of the easiest things to do, you will soon find out that this is not true.
 Biotech marketing can be difficult and time-consuming if you don’t know what you’re doing.

 What is a Biotech Company?